 Twelve Points Wealth Management’s robust portfolio management service, Twelve Points Portfolio Plan, is a wrap-fee program, meaning all of its charges are combined into a single rate.
 While these percentages are technically negotiable, they typically adhere to the stipulations in the table below.
 All wrap fees are charged on a quarterly basis, in advance, based on the market value of your assets on the last trading day of each quarter.

-Check out the table below to see how Twelve Points’ fees for its management services compare to those at similar financial advisor firms.
+Check out the table below to see how Twelve Points’ fee rates for its management services come out in actual dollar amounts.
 Note that these fees are only estimates and actual costs may vary.

 What to Watch Out For